StarAgile

 Choosing the appropriate containerization tools has also become a more important decision when deciding on system architecture, as it will affect the company's overall business and the technology budget.
 Here is a complete guide on Docker vs Podman, which will help you make an informed decision.

 Many people use the Docker platform to build, deploy, and manage containers.
 Developers can use a system-independent method of software deployment with Docker containers.
-Applications running in containers are cross-platform because Docker runs the same docker containers on all OSes.
+Applications running in containers are cross-platform because Docker runs the same docker networking containers on all OSes.

 Docker is open-source virtualization software designed to simplify the lives of developers.
 It is a type of PaaS (platform-as-a-service) solution whose primary goal is to isolate virtual environments for deploying, constructing, and testing applications that are frequently incompatible with or not intended to function with the current OS.